QuickLogic-Corp/qorc-sdk/qt_apps/qt_ssi_ai_app/README.rst

 Update the string value definition of json_string_sensor_config in sensor_ssss.cpp as described in above section.

-Build and load the project to the Quickfeather.
+Build and load the project to the QuickThing+.

 Connect a `SparkFun Qwiic Scale -
 NAU7802 <https://www.sparkfun.com/products/15242>`__ sensor to the
-Quickfeather using the following pinouts
+QuickThing+ using the following pinouts

 ============== ============
-NAU7802 module Quickfeather
+NAU7802 module QuickThing+
 ============== ============
 SCL            J2.11
 SDA            J2.12